Akuli/python-tutorial/basics/what-is-programming.md

 You are free to combine this tutorial with other learning resources.
 If this tutorial isn't exactly what you're looking for you don't need to stick with nothing but this.
-You can find another tutorial and mix the tutorials however you want as long as you **make sure that you understand everything you read**.
+You can find another tutorial and mix the tutorials however you want as long as you understand everything you read.

 One of the most important things with learning to program is to **not fear mistakes**.
 If you make a mistake, your computer will not break in